What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Policy and culture training

-Policy training will help your new hires understand the processes of your organisation and how to apply them.
-This policy and culture training can be an automated process, to free up time and effort for other activities in the onboarding process.
+If you’re recruiting using capabilities, then you’ll be hiring people who already have the desired behaviours for your culture.
+Reinforcing those through policy training helps new hires understand organisational processes and how to apply them.
+Training can be automated to free up time and effort for other activities in the onboarding process.

 Job training